oracle/cloudtestdrive/DataScience/lab400/lab.md

   Paste in the SQL that you have just downloaded.
 Execute it.

 - Go back to the APEX application and edit the Customers page.
+Choose Customers section in Content body.
+Add the "RECOMMENDATION" column in the select statement at the right.
-  Add the "RECOMMENDATION" column in the select statement.
-Don't forget the comma just after the previous column.
+  **Don't forget the comma just after the previous column.**
   Then Save the page.

   ![](./images/add_recommendation_column.png)